TotoMC-13/TotoMC-13/README.md

 ### About me
-* 🧠  Im studying computer science and I enjoy coding in my free time, most of my projects are private (at least by now).
+* 🧠  I’m studying Computer Science and enjoy coding in my free time.
+Most of my projects are private, at least for now.

 ### Skills